As a grandparent, you’d probably agree with Doug Larson’s quote–

 - The Gods Must Be Crazy—To think it all started when someone littered!
 Full of slapstick at its best, an African tribesman comes face-to-face with crazy 1st-world “civilization.”
 (Seriously, my mom didn’t like many movies—but she loved this one!)

-Of course, sometimes you need to turn off the box and take the grandkids through an adventure in pages.
+Of course, sometimes you need to turn off the box and take the grandkids through an adventure in pages, even at your assisted living community.

 Because “when I was your age, television was called books.” –Grandfather on Princess Bride